covertlabsaus/colab-mcp/docs/what-and-why.md

 Picture this (you've lived this):

-1. You spend an hour with Claude Desktop designing a new feature
+1. You spend an hour with Claude Code designing a new feature
 2. You switch to Cursor to actually code it
 3. Cursor has NO IDEA what you just discussed
 4. You either: